hhund/medicats/README.md

 # medicats
-medical classification and terminology systems library for java 1.8
+Medical classification and terminology systems library for Java 1.8

 #### Supported classifications and terminologies